© Crown copyright 2018

 “Registration of the benefit and noting of the burden of an easement, being a right of way on foot only for the benefit of the applicant’s registered title number AB123456 over the passageway leading from the rear over registered title number AB654321 to Acacia Avenue.”

-Again, if the burdened land is registered the title number of the burdened land must be given in panel 2.
-Again, either the panel should be expanded on an electronic version of the form or continuation sheet CS should be used.
+If the burdened land is registered the title number of the burdened land must be given in panel 2.
+If necessary, either expand the panel on an electronic version of the form or continuation sheet CS.

 Where a verbal description leaves any doubt as to the location or extent of the easement, a plan must be supplied based on the largest scale Ordnance Survey map for the area in question.
 The description of the right claimed should refer to a plan on which it is clearly and carefully marked.

 As explained, we may have to make some alteration to the wording used in the application form when drafting the register entries.